-While rural water includes the use of water in the mining and energy industries, our role is limited to the use of water for irrigation.
+While rural water includes the use of water in the mining and energy industries, our role in previous investigations has been limited to the use of water for irrigation.

-Irrigation is used in water supply schemes throughout central and southern Queensland for cropping and horticulture.
+Irrigation is used in water supply schemes throughout central and southern Queensland for cropping and pastures.

 - Sunwater, a government-owned corporation that supplies water to irrigators in rural and regional Queensland (outside of south east Queensland)

 - Seqwater, a government statutory authority that supplies water to irrigators in south east Queensland.

 - Irrigation price investigations 2020–24

 - Sunwater’s irrigation prices 2012-17